-If you work in the NHS and have had an accident at work, you may be able to pursue a No Win No Fee personal injury claim for compensation.
+If you have been injured working for the NHS you may be able to pursue compensation via a No Win No Fee work accident claim.
 There is no difference between working in the NHS to that of any other employer.
 In the UK, all face the same duty of care regarding employer negligence and their responsibilities towards the health and safety of all staff.
 A lack of training, inadequate health and safety risk assessment, or any other area of negligence can lead to claims against the NHS.

 Common NHS work acccidents

 There is no single typical accident type that affects workers within the NHS, but common ones include: